Honoré d'Estienne d'Orves: Early life

 He was born in Verrières-le-Buisson (now in the Essonne department).
 Educated in a conservative Catholic family, he was a remote cousin of writers Antoine de Saint-Exupéry and Louise de Vilmorin, later companion of André Malraux.

 Estienne d'Orves spent the First World War as a high school student at the prestigious Lycée Louis-le-Grand and the Lycée Saint-Louis-de-Gonzague in Paris, and entered the École Polytechnique in 1921.

 He enrolled in the École Navale (French Naval Academy), becoming an enseigne de vaisseau de 2e classe in October 1923 and joining the school ship Jeanne d'Arc.
 He was then an officer on the battleship Provence, and several other vessels.
 In 1929, he married Éliane de Lorgeril, with whom he had five children.
 In 1930, he was promoted to lieutenant de vaisseau, and was made a chevalier de la Légion d'honneur in 1935.
 In December 1936, he joined the Naval War School for one year.
 When World War II broke out in 1939, he was serving aboard the Jaguar, as under-chief of the headquarters of the 2nd flotilla of torpedo boats in Mediterranean Sea.
 In December 1939, he was an aide to Admiral René-Émile Godfroy in the headquarters of "Force X" aboard the cruiser Duquesne.

 On 25 June 1940, the day the Armistice was signed, he was in Alexandria, Egypt.
 Politically, d'Estienne d'Orves belonged to the right wing, and sympathized with Charles Maurras and Catholic monarchism; nonetheless, while many far-right wing theoricians welcomed the arrival of Marshal Philippe Pétain, the strongly patriotic d'Estienne d'Orves was unwilling to accept France's defeat.
 He attempted to join General Paul Legentilhomme, commander of French troops on the coast of French Somaliland, who had announced his intention to reject the armistice, but the colony chose to support the Vichy régime.
 D'Estienne d'Orves then gathered a group of volunteer sailors and officers, took the nom de guerre "Châteauvieux" (name of one of his ancestors) and contacted the Free France authorities.
-He set sail on a cargo ship from Aden to London, sailing around Africa for two months, and rejoined General de Gaulle in London on 27 September 1940.
+He set sail on a cargo ship from Aden to London, sailing around Africa for two months, and joined General de Gaulle in London on 27 September 1940.

 He met with Admiral Émile Muselier, but was unable to obtain a command at sea.
 Promoted to capitaine de corvette (lieutenant commander) on 1 October 1940, he joined the Second Office of the Free French Naval Forces and requested to be sent to occupied France.
 After having convinced General de Gaulle, on 15 December 1940 he was given the mission to organise an intelligence network in western France, codenamed Nemrod, which had been created in September 1940 by Maurice Barlier and Jan Doornik, but lacked coordination and development.